Helpful Gardening Tips

 Morning Glory Vine - Ipomoea Purpurea

-Morning Glory Vine – Ipomoea purpurea has abundant, blue blooms that open in the morning and close in the afternoon.
-The Morning Glory Vine thrives in hot sun, although a little shade can be tolerated.
-These dense, lush vines can grow as long as 12 feet and be twined around just about anything, like a lamppost, mailbox, over a fence, pergola or trellis.
+Morning Glory Plant are dense; lush vines can grow as long as 12 feet and be twined around just about anything, like a lamppost, mailbox, over a fence, pergola or trellis.

-Soil should be acidic, rich, moist and well-drained to foster excellent growth and health.
-After an adult plant has been established, then soil condition does not matter as much.
-When planting, it's advised that the vines be spaced about 12 to 15 inches apart.
-In general, the Morning Glory is an annual climbing vine or in the form of a container "spiller" grown from seed planted in growing locations.
+Soil should be acidic, fertile, moist, and well-drained to foster excellent growth and health.
+After an adult plant establishes, then soil condition does not matter as much.
+When planting, it's advised that the vines space about 12 to 15 inches apart from other plants.
+In general, the Morning Glory is an annual climbing vine or in the form of a container "spiller" grown from seed planted in improving locations.

 Most would agree that Morning Glory Vine is pretty low maintenance, and pruning is not essential.
 While some people remove the spent blooms or deadhead them, others do not.

-The delicate hummingbird is very attracted to the Morning Glory Vine and the sweet nectar contained in its large, colorful, funnel-shaped flowers.
-When these amazing vines are planted in a mixed garden variety, they also serve as a beacon to butterflies that flit about, adding an abundance of beauty to an area.
+The delicate hummingbird is very attracted to the Morning Glory Vine and the sweet nectar contained in its full, colorful, funnel-shaped flowers.
+When these fantastic vines are planted in a mixed garden variety, they also serve as a beacon to butterflies that flit about, adding an abundance of beauty to an area.